 The divorce made me and my siblings closer, at least emotionally.
 My older sister, Claudia, is now a publisher living in San Francisco and my younger brother, David, works in finance in Dallas.
 My mother passed away at age 78, but my father is still alive and kicking at age 93.
 He comes to my office every other week or so and he treats me to lunch.
 For everybody else in my life, I buy.

 I have been married to my wife Fran for almost 30 years.
 On our first date, which was on an ice rink (we were like Rocky and Adrienne in the movie Rocky), we pulled over to the side.
 When our eyes met, and I looked into her beautiful green eyes, I knew I would marry her.
 Luckily for me, Fran went home that day and told her roommate that she had the uneasy feeling she had just met the man she was going to marry.
 We did, 18 months later.
 Fran also is originally from Massapequa, New York, although we did not meet until later.
 We now live in Larchmont, New York.
 We have two children, both of whom live in New York City.
-Matthew, who is now 26, works at IBM in artificial intelligence research.
+Matthew, who is now 27, works at IBM in artificial intelligence research.
 He has an engineering degree from Cornell University.
 Matt recently married his high school sweetheart, Anna.
 Our younger son is named Robert.
 He is now 22 and recently graduated from the Film School at New York University.
 One of my biggest joys is playing golf with my sons.
 Anna's dad Seth, now is the fourth in our foursome.

 I am an avid reader.
 I view the time spent commuting to New York City as my sacred time which I devote to reading about religion, philosophy and history.
 Over the past 28 years commuting on the train, I have read many hundreds of books on these topics.